tweetbrain/you/docs/backend/start-here.md

 The backend is divided into three parts.
 ```
 └───backend
+    └───app <-- Our main Backend App (Fast API)
-    ├───app <-- Fast API app
+      ├───songs <-- routes for our Song matching API
-    ├───genius <-- Class and methods for Genius API
+      ├───genius <-- Objects and tests for Genius API
-    └───twitter <-- Class and method for Twitter API
+      └───twitter <-- Objects and tests for Twitter API
 ```

-`genius` and `twitter` will be called within `app` for our final product.
+`genius` and `twitter` are called within `songs`.

 ### app - Fast API
-Info [here](https://docs.tweetbrain.tisuela.com/backend/fastapi/)
+Our main app uses the Fast API Python Web Framework Info [here](https://docs.tweetbrain.tisuela.com/backend/fastapi/)

+## songs - Fast API
+This portion of the application holds all our routes for our Song API endpoints.

+Our objects from `genius` and `twitter` are used within `songs` to return songs which match a user's timeline (timeline = list of tweets).

 ### genius - lyricgenius